Gerrymandering: Venezuela

 Prior to the 26 September 2010 legislative elections, gerrymandering took place via an addendum to the electoral law by the National Assembly of Venezuela.
 In the subsequent election, Hugo Chávez's political party, the United Socialist Party of Venezuela drew 48% of the votes overall, while the opposition parties (the Democratic Unity Roundtable and the Fatherland for All parties) collectively drew 52% of the votes.
 However, due to the re-allocation of electoral legislative districts prior to the election, Chávez's United Socialist Party of Venezuela was awarded over 60% of the spots in the National Assembly (98 deputies), while 67 deputies were elected for the two opposition parties combined.

 Information gerrymandering

-In a 2019 paper for Nature titled “Information gerrymandering and undemocratic decisions,” scientists Carl T. Bergstrom and Joseph B. Bak-Coleman coined the term "information gerrymandering," after conducting a study in how information flow between individuals in social networks can be "gerrymandered" to alter elections by skewing an individual's view of how their peers will vote.
+In a 2019 paper for Nature titled "Information gerrymandering and undemocratic decisions," scientists Carl T. Bergstrom and Joseph B. Bak-Coleman coined the term "information gerrymandering," after conducting a study in how information flow between individuals in social networks can be "gerrymandered" to alter elections by skewing an individual's view of how their peers will vote.

 Related terms

 In a play on words, the use of race-conscious procedures in jury selection has been termed "jurymandering".
+A gerrymander that ends up having the opposite effect on an election than the original intent has been termed a "dummymander".